KAHOʻOLAWE

 Michael K. Nāhoʻopiʻi has been involved with Kahoʻolawe from virtually every perspective in its recent history, from Protect Kahoʻolawe ʻOhana member and former US Navy Officer-in-Charge of Kahoʻolawe during the conveyance of the island to the State of Hawaiʻi, to senior manager during the early Model Cleanup and - now - Executive Director of the Kahoʻolawe Island Reserve Commission (KIRC).

-Coming in May 2023, singer, songwriter, author and poet Tanama Colibri will perform a 30-minute public pop-up performance featuring original songs inspired by Kahoʻolawe.
-Following a 4-day trip to the island, which is only accessible through volunteer work accesses with either the Kahoʻolawe Island Reserve Commission or the Protect Kahoʻolawe ʻOhana, Tanama will work closely with community members with special ties to this place to create music that celebrates its unique character and stories.
-A one-time-only/ pop-up performance will be scheduled in Wailuku Town as part of the SMALL TOWN * BIG ART initiative, which will additionally feature original music celebrating its distinctive sense of place, history and culture.
-Join our eNewsletter list for developing details.
+In May 2023, singer, songwriter, author and poet Tanama Colibri performed a public pop-up performance featuring original songs inspired by Kahoʻolawe.
+Following a 4-day trip to the island with Maui Public Art Corps, which is only accessible through volunteer work accesses with either the Kahoʻolawe Island Reserve Commission or the Protect Kahoʻolawe ʻOhana, Tanama worked closely with community members with special ties to this place to create music that celebrates its unique character and stories.
+The one-time-only/ pop-up performance was scheduled in Wailuku Town as part of the SMALL TOWN * BIG ART initiative, which additionally featured original music celebrating its distinctive sense of place, history and culture.

 |

-In June 2023, Nā Hōkū Hanohano finalist Anthony Pfluke will share music composed through his Kahoʻolawe volunteer access during a pop-up performance in Wailuku Town, free and open to the public.
-Through his experiences on Kahoʻolawe, community consultations and other opportunities to engage with the artist, Anthony will present a 30-minute set that reflects the stories and history of these special Maui places.
+In June 2023, Nā Hōkū Hanohano finalist Anthony Pfluke shared music composed through his Maui Public Art Corps Kahoʻolawe volunteer access during a pop-up performance in Wailuku Town, free and open to the public.
+Through his experiences on Kahoʻolawe, community consultations and other opportunities to engage with the artist, Anthony presented an original set that reflected the stories and history of these special Maui places.

 "If I’m granted the opportunity to create a mele for Kahoʻolawe and Wailuku, I’m excited to discuss and receive mana‘o and ‘ike from nā kūpuna of these places, in order to properly weave together the mele.
 I intend to write most of the songs in ‘Ōlelo Hawai’i, if not all, but through the process of talking with kūpuna and all involved in the project, the identity of the songs will be found." |